An intrinsically hydrodynamic approach to multidimensional QHD systems: Wave function lifting: hydrodynamic data with points vacuum

-Here we extend wave function lifting argument to a simple example of 3D hydrodynamic data, where we assume planar symmetry to the data and the vortices appear as finite number of parallel straight lines, which is a typical example of vortex structure of quantum flows in 3D space.
-More precisely we consider hydrodynamic data $(\rho(x),J(x))$, $x=(x_1,x_2,x_3)\in\R^3$ and $J\in\R^3$, which has the following form:
+Here we extend the wave function lifting argument to a simple example of 3D hydrodynamic data, where we assume planar symmetry to the data and the vorticity to be concentrated in a finite number of vortex lines.
+This is a typical example of the vortex structure of quantum flows in 3D space \cite{P}.
+More precisely, we consider hydrodynamic data $(\rho(x),J(x))$, $x=(x_1,x_2,x_3)\in\R^3$ and $J\in\R^3$, of the following form: